Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Introduction

 However, once such processes contend for limited CPU cores, oversubscription increases host-side latency and slows the launch of both compute and communication kernels.
-This behavior is especially pronounced during LLM serving with multiple incoming requests, where a high CPU load from these requests can substantially increase kernel launch latency from microseconds to milliseconds, thereby degrading overall performance and risking SLO (service-level objective) violations.
-Strong single-core CPU performance is necessary to minimize kernel launch overhead, emphasizing the CPU's crucial role as a coordinator in multi-GPU workloads~\cite{zhao2025insights}.
+This behavior is especially pronounced during LLM serving with multiple incoming requests, where a high CPU load from these requests can substantially increase kernel launch latency from microseconds to milliseconds, thereby degrading overall performance and risking service-level objective (SLO) violations~\cite{zhao2025insights}.

-Collective communication libraries, such as NCCL~\cite{nccl}, can lead to additional slowdowns in scenarios with limited CPU resources, as their collectives require all participating GPUs to synchronize.
+Collective communication libraries, such as NCCL~\cite{nccl, hu2025demystifying}, can lead to additional slowdowns in scenarios with limited CPU resources, as their collectives require all participating GPUs to synchronize.
 If the CPU is late to dispatch on any rank, the entire device group stalls.
 While CUDA Graphs~\cite{cudagraph} amortize launch overhead for static kernel sequences, they cannot capture dynamic scheduling decisions required at every decode step of LLM inference~\cite{durvasula2024acs}, leaving CPU-side bottlenecks as a persistent limiting factor.

 The goal of this work is to challenge a common misconception among multi-GPU system users: the assumption that GPU performance alone determines the efficiency of modern ML workloads.
-While prior studies have noted that adequate CPU performance is necessary to keep GPUs saturated, such as data augmentation in vision training pipelines~\cite{mohan2022looking, kim2024fusionflow}, to our knowledge, detailed characterizations of CPU bottlenecks specifically in multi-GPU LLM inference workloads remain limited.
-Moreover, although practitioners and recent reports~\cite{scaling, zhao2025insights} informally acknowledge the importance of CPU performance in multi-GPU systems, the community lacks clear guidance on identifying CPU issues, resource allocation, and understanding why inadequate CPU capacity causes substantial slowdowns.

-To better understand CPU bottlenecks in multi-GPU LLM workloads, we designed and evaluated the system's performance under varying CPU resource configurations in LLM inference and online serving scenarios (Section~\ref{sec:inference}).
-Across these experiments, we find that the CPU can dominate end-to-end latency when it contends for limited CPU cores.
-By demonstrating that performance can be substantially improved by allocating more CPU resources, we claim that a multi-GPU system's performance depends not only on accelerator compute capacity but also on appropriately balanced CPU provisioning.
+Prior studies have shown that host-side orchestration and CPU single-thread performance can affect LLM inference latency in single-GPU or CPU-GPU coupled settings~\cite{vellaisamy2025characterizing, vellaisamy2026taxbreak}, and practitioners have noted that CPU performance matters in multi-GPU systems~\cite{scaling, zhao2025insights, rising2026varra}.
+However, it remains unclear why limited CPU resources can cause severe slowdowns, specifically in multi-GPU LLM serving, where the symptoms often appear as low GPU utilization, time-to-first-token (TTFT) spikes, or request timeouts.